 The holiday season is almost here, which means you’ll probably be driving to see your family soon.
 While those trips can be lots of fun, they also pose a danger.
 According to the National Center for Statistics and Analysis, the holiday season has higher fatality rates from car accidents than non-holiday periods do.
-Because of that, you need to focus on car seat safety to protect your loved ones.
+Because of that, you need to focus on auto insurance and car seat safety to protect your loved ones.
 Here are some car seat safety facts, so you’ll be ready to travel this holiday season.

 1. Follow the Car Seat Laws in California